dbouwman/solution-plan/processor-api.md

   ): Promise<boolean> {...}
 ```

 Given an `IItem` or an `ITemplate`, the processor can inspect the type, typekeywords or anything else about the object to determine if it should process it.
 Currently this is done via a simple lookup based on `item.type`.
 This new pattern inverts the pattern allowing the processor itself to make the determination, keeping all the type-specific logic in the same place.
+More information is in the (Processor Discovery)[./processor-discovery.md] document.

 ## License & Privilege Checking